 Q: Was Elvis Presley the "King of Rock and Roll?"

 A: While the title is widely associated with him, it's a somewhat debated topic.
-He was undeniably a pivotal figure in popularizing the genre, but many other artists made significant contributions.
+That's why he was undeniably a central figure in popularizing the genre, but many other artists made significant contributions.
 He popularized it and brought it to the forefront of the music scene and culture.

 -